-Basically, Acai is a berry which people like to eat frozen and mashed into a pulp, much like ice cream.
-Usually, people garnish it with granola, banana and/or strawberries, but the opportunities are endless.
-It is the meal of choice for grapplers because of its great taste, Brazilian roots and high nutritional value.
+Basically, Acai is a berry that people like to eat frozen and mashed into a pulp, much like ice cream.
+Usually, people garnish it with granola, banana, and/or strawberries, but the opportunities are endless.
+It is the meal of choice for grapplers because of its great taste, Brazilian roots, and high nutritional value.
 The only drawback is, that you can’t find it in some parts of the world…yet.
 For those that find themselves in such a predicament, we’ll offer a great and just as tasty alternative!

 The Lowdown On Acai

 So let’s start with what Acai is.
 Found on palm trees all over Brazil and the rest of South America, Acai is a berry that looks very much like a grape.
 They have a similar color to that of blueberries.
 Acai is one of the most potent superfoods of today, especially in terms of antioxidant power.
 Acai is very rich in seeds, so much so that they take up 80% of the berry.
 The remaining 20% fall off to the skin and meat, which is what we’re after.
 This is where all the high-level nutritional value of Acai is located.

 Nutritionally speaking, Acai berries are arguably the most potent source of antioxidants available.
 They have 5 times more antioxidants than blueberries, which are often compared to Acai.
 They are also packed with tons of vitamins, especially the skin, as well as fiber and plenty of minerals.
 Speaking of minerals, Acai is a very rich source of calcium.
 Acai also contains a high level of amino acids as well as fatty acids.
 Essentially it has everything you need jam-packed into one unassuming-looking berry.